aimms/function-reference/data-management/case-management/casedialogselectmultiple.rst

 ---------

     *selectedCaseFiles*
-        A subset of ``AllCases``.
+        A subset of :aimms:set:`AllCases`.
 On entry, this subset is used to initalize the selection in the dialog box.
 On return, it contains the subset that has been selected by the user.